kadirahq/mantra/spec/i.appendix-a.md

 You need to have better understanding of Meteor.
 For that follow Meteor's [official tutorial](https://www.meteor.com/tutorials/react/creating-an-app).

 Note: Mantra use some of the above technologies bit differently.
-For an example, Meteor's react tutorial suggest to use a mixin to access Meteor data.
+For an example, Meteor's react tutorial suggest to use a mixin to access Mongo collection data.
 But Mantra uses a container, which is the modern way to use React.